chenqin/surfing-db/README.md

 - Apache Spark 3.5+ (optional, for RAPIDS demos)

 > **Note:** All Java modules are now compatible with Arrow 12.0.
 The build system handles JNI library compilation and dependency management automatically.
+> **JDK:** Scripts default to JDK 11 (bundled under `.jdks/jdk-11.0.2` if present).
+JDK 8 remains supported for builds, but MPI Java runners should use JDK 11 for stability.

 ## Key Workloads
 ### 1. DeepEvent JNI Benchmark